khalidmesbah/blog-posts/programming-advices.md

 - invest on things that yields the biggest impacts
 - focus on learning deliberately not habitually

+## collaborate

+Helps you learn more

 ## take breaks

 - your health is just more important

+## master things that lasts

+Instead of mastering a random library or framework, you should master the fundamentals and the that lasts and don't often change

 ## impact